Half-pay: United Kingdom

 In the English Army the option of half-pay developed during the late 17th and early 18th centuries, at the same time as the system of purchasing commissions and promotions by officers took hold.
 Serving officers could go on half-pay voluntarily, or be obliged to do so if their services were not required.
 In both cases, they could be summoned back to their regiments if there was a sudden need for their services.
 As an example, during the Jacobite rising of 1715, all listed half-pay officers were recalled to the army.

-In the long period of peace that the reduced British Army experienced after the Napoleonic Wars, the half-pay system became a means by which arduous overseas service could be avoided.
+During the long period of peace that the reduced British Army experienced after the Napoleonic Wars, the half-pay system became a means by which arduous overseas service could be avoided.
 Well-to-do officers who were promoted through the purchase system could transfer to the half-pay list if their regiment was posted to India or elsewhere.
 They could then purchase new appointments to regiments assigned to home service in Britain.
 Transfers to and from the half-pay list were approved at the discretion of the Secretary at War.

 In the 19th century, armies and navies used the half-pay list, which served a similar function to the reserve officer components of modern forces, with officers who were retired or otherwise not required for active service receiving half of the salary of their fully commissioned counter-parts.

 The half-pay list could also serve as a means of ridding the service of ineffective or incompetent officers who had too much political influence to be dismissed entirely.
 Such officers would be placed on half-pay and never recalled to active service.
 In periods of extended conflict, the half-pay lists became a significant expense for militaries when it was coupled with the selling of half pay-commissions, which was common in the British Army.